dotlattice/LatticeObjectTree/README.md

 }
 ```

-The filter included in the library is the `ObjectTreeNodeFilter` class.
+The default filter included in the library is the `ObjectTreeNodeFilter` class.
 By default it accepts every node except the ones that you specifically exclude.
 See the [Filtering](#filtering) section for more details.

 But there are lots of other ways you could filter properties.
 For example, you may want to exclude all nodes except the ones that you explicitly include.
 To do something like that, you can implement the interface with your own class and use it anywhere that you could use the default filter.